MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-create-holds.md

    1. **Exchange mailboxes**: Set the toggle to **On** and then select **Choose users, groups, or teams** to specify the mailboxes to place on hold.
 Use the search box to find user mailboxes and distribution groups (to place a hold on the mailboxes of group members) to place on hold.
 You can also place a hold on the associated mailbox for a Microsoft Team, Microsoft 365 group, and Yammer Group.
 For more information about the application data that is preserved when a mailbox is placed on hold, see [Content stored in mailboxes for eDiscovery](ediscovery-what-is-stored-in-a-mailbox.md).

    > [!IMPORTANT]
-   > When you create a case hold policy that includes a distribution list, the hold is placed on each of the member mailboxes in the distribution list when the policy is created.
-Subsequent changes in the distribution list do not change or update the holds or policy.
+   > When you select a distribution list to be placed on hold, the hold is placed on each of the member mailboxes in the distribution list when the policy is created.
+Subsequent changes in the distribution list do not change or update the holds or the policy.

    2. **SharePoint sites**: Set the toggle to **On** and then select **Choose sites** to specify SharePoint sites and OneDrive accounts to place on hold.
 Type the URL for each site that you want to place on hold.
 You can also add the URL for the SharePoint site for a Microsoft Team, Microsoft 365 group or a Yammer Group.